 - We have close ties to Chevra Kadisha burial societies throughout Southern California.

 - If you do not have an established relationship with a Rabbi or synagogue, we can help you chose a Rabbi or Cantor whose background matches your own.

-- In keeping with the Jewish traditions of respect, our mortuary is staffed at all times with at least one male and one female employee.
-For modesty purposes, our female staff members handle sanitary care and dressing for women and our male staff members will handle sanitary care and dressing for men.
+- In keeping with the Jewish traditions of respect, our mortuary is always staffed with at least one male and one female employee.
+For modesty purposes, our female staff members handle sanitary care and dressing for women and our male staff members handle sanitary care and dressing for men.

 - For your convenience, we operate two beautiful cemetery properties in Los Angeles and Simi Valley.

-In addition to offering the complete spectrum of Jewish funeral arrangements, including strict ritual preparation (Taharah and Sh'mira) we also work with families to incorporate more contemporary arrangements including high resolution video webcasts of the service and music selection.
+In addition to offering the complete spectrum of Jewish funeral arrangements, including strict ritual preparation (Taharah and Sh'mira) we also work with families to incorporate more contemporary arrangements including music selection and photo slideshows.

-resources to assist the family communicate news of their loved one's passing
+to assist families communicate news of a loved one's passing

 Webcasting and Streaming of Funeral Services

 A customized mini-website to honor the departed which includes their name in the URL.
 Your Memorial Counselor can help you determine how much information you would like to include online.
 All memorials included on the Mount Sinai website will be accessible online in perpetuity as a memorial tribute.
-There is no extra charge to keep the information online.
+There is no extra charge to keep the information online in perpetuity.